 Following our break at Glacier Lake, we descended thru the most amazing valley.
 Mack mentioned that he felt like he was walking thru a section of Middle Earth!
 It was truly the most magical section of the entire trip.
 I don’t think my pictures can even begin to do it justice.
 We arrived at Frazier Lake soon after.
 Although not nearly as stunning or pristine as some of the other alpine lakes—it closely resembles a shallow, murky watering hole—it is surrounded by beautiful mountains and meadows.
 Unlike with the other lakes, we decided not to refill our water directly from the lake.
 Instead, we backtracked a little ways and scooped water from a nearby creek.

-Day 5: Frazier Lake to Aneroid Lake (11.9 miles, plus 2 miles due to backtracking; 6 hours 17 minutes)
+Day 5: Frazier Lake to Aneroid Lake (11.9 miles, plus 2 miles due to backtracking; 6 hours 17 minutes, breaks not included)

 Day five was by far our most difficult day; quite possibly the most difficult hike we’ve ever done together.
 Although we’ve done longer hikes, as well as hikes with greater elevation gain, we’ve never had to brave the elements as much as we were forced to do on this day.